 You can see this noodle a lot in Japanese restaurants from as simple as the kake udon which is only made out of dashi, soy sauce, and mirin to something like this post where it consist an array of seafood ingredients.
 A very light but flavourful noodle dish that is a must try for seafood lovers.
 I still remember the first time I tried this one it was in Mövenpick – Marche restaurant in Hong Kong’s Victoria Peak, and since then I fell in love with this dish.
 Funny enough that this is a Japanese dish but I had tried it in a Swiss restaurant.

-2. In a pot add the seafood stock and dashi stock, bring it to a boil.
+- In a pot add the water and dashi stock, bring it to a boil.

-3. While stock is boiling add mussels, once they open remove it with slotted spoon and remove them from its shells.
-Set aside.
+- While stock is boiling add mussels, once they open remove it with slotted spoon then set aside.

-4. Add the shrimps, salmon, squid and crab stick into the boiling stock then remove them using a slotted spoon once cooked.
+- Add the shrimps, salmon and scallops into the boiling stock then remove them using a slotted spoon once cooked.
 This will take a few seconds.

-6. Place cooked udon noodles in bottom of a soup bowl then place the cooked seafood and a handful of spring onions on top.
-Pour boiling broth then serve with chilli flakes.
+- Place cooked udon noodles in bottom of a soup bowl then place the cooked seafood and a handful of spring onions on top.
+Pour boiling broth then serve with chilli flakes and shredded nori sheets.